6 Three Parameters: Causal

 Packages:

-In this chapter, we are going to ask a series of questions involving train commuters’ ages, party affiliations, incomes, and political ideology, as well as the causal effect of exposure to Spanish-speakers on their attitude toward immigration.
+In this chapter, we are going to ask a series of questions about the causal effect of exposure to Spanish-speakers on the attitude of US commuters toward immigration.
 These questions will pertain to all train commuters in the US today.
 For a refresher on this data, refer to Chapter 1.

 Consider: